Women in Love (film): Script

-Ken Russell
+Russell as director

 Narizzano, intended as director, left the project after suffering a series of personal setbacks.
 He divorced his wife for a man who died soon after.
 After Narizzano's departure, Kramer considered a number of directors to take on the project, including Jack Clayton, Stanley Kubrick and Peter Brook, all of whom declined.

 Ken Russell had previously directed only two films, and was better known for his biographical projects about artists for the BBC.
 His second film, Billion Dollar Brain was admired by Chasman and Picker at UA, who told him "they thought it got a raw deal from right wing critics and that I could do better with a more sympathetic subject."
 Chasman and Picker sent a copy of Kramer's script to Russell, who liked it.
 The director read the novel, which he loved; he called Women in Love "probably the best English novel ever written."
 He and Kramer collaborated on further drafts of the script, using information from Lawrence's own life and adding extra bits from the novel.
 This included adding the nude wrestling scene.
 "It wasn't in the original script," wrote Russell.
 "I didn't think it would pass the censor and I knew it would be difficult to shoot.
 I was wrong on my first guess and right on my second.
-Oily [Oliver Reed] talked me into it.
+Olly [Oliver Reed] talked me into it.
 He wrestled with me, jujitsu style, in my kitchen, and wouldn't let me up until I said, 'OK, OK, you win, I'll do it.'"

 By the time United Artists approved the script, the project had a second producer, Martin Rosen.